 Return to the University

-Additional Withdrawal/Leave of Absence Information
+Additional Withdrawal Information

 It is the intent of the University of Maryland, College Park, to facilitate the withdrawal or change in registration and the re-enrollment of students who are called to active military duty during the semester.
 The student should submit a request for withdrawal or change in registration along with a copy of the military orders to the Office of the University Registrar.
 Withdrawal for active military service will have no effect on any subsequent request to withdraw from the university.
 The provisions for such are contained in the Board of Regents Policy on Students who are called to Active Military Duty During a National or International Crisis or Conflict (V-7.00).
 Detailed information about this process may be obtained from the Office of the University Registrar.